jarsheenkaur/Codebasics-Resume-Projects/Challenge#13-Provide_Insights_to_Chief_of_Operations_in_Transportation_Domain/README.md

 - Experimented with and successfully implemented box plots, bubble plots, ribbon charts, and tornado charts — enhancing storytelling and bringing out complex relationships in a visually intuitive way.
 - Combined data analysis with business logic to deliver not just numbers, but clear narratives — identifying what’s working, what needs attention, and how to improve.
 - Delivered strategic recommendations tied to findings — ranging from pricing and service improvements to retention tactics, marketing strategies, and partnerships, ensuring business impact beyond the dashboards.

+## Key Performance Indicators (KPIs)

+1. **Total Trips** – The total number of trips completed within the given period.
+2. **Total Fare (Revenue)** – The total amount of fare collected from all trips during the period.
+3. **Total Distance Travelled** – The cumulative distance covered across all trips.
+4. **Average Passenger Rating** – The average rating given by passengers for their trips, measured on a scale of 1 to 10.
+5. **Average Driver Rating** – The average rating given by drivers to passengers, measured on a scale of 1 to 10.
+6. **Average Fare per Trip** – The average amount paid per trip, calculated as total fare divided by total trips.
+7. **Average Fare per km** – The average fare charged per kilometre, calculated as total fare divided by total distance travelled.
+8. **Average Trip Distance** – The average distance covered per trip, calculated as total distance travelled divided by total trips.
+9. **Trip Distance (Max, Min)** – The longest and shortest trip distances recorded within the given period.
+10. **New Trips** – The number of trips taken by first-time passengers.
+11. **Repeat Trips** – The number of trips taken by returning passengers.
+12. **Total Passengers** – The total count of passengers who booked at least one trip within the given period, including both new and repeat passengers.
+13. **New Passengers** – The number of passengers taking their first ride with Goodcabs.
+14. **Repeat Passengers** – The number of passengers who have taken at least one trip in previous months and returned for another ride.
+15. **New vs. Repeat Trips Ratio** – The ratio of new trips to repeat trips, indicating the balance between first-time and returning customers.
+16. **Repeat Passenger Rate (%)** – The percentage of total passengers who are repeat customers, calculated as repeat passengers divided by total passengers.
+17. **MoM Growth Rate** – The month-over-month growth in key metrics like trips, revenue, or passengers, indicating business expansion or contraction trends.
+18. **Target Achievement Rate** – The percentage of actual performance achieved against set targets for trips, new passengers, and ratings.
+19. **Customer Retention Rate** – The percentage of previous passengers who returned for another ride.
+20. **New vs. Repeat Passengers Ratio** – The proportion of new passengers compared to repeat passengers.